Gauges and Accelerated Optimization over Smooth and/or Strongly Convex Sets

 From this,~\eqref{eq:Squared-Optimality-Conversion} gives the first claimed convergence rate.
-Moreover, we can verify the following generalized subgradient norm bound for any $f_i(y)g_i\in\partial \frac{1}{2}f_i^2(y)$, using that $\|g_i\|\leq M$
+Moreover, we can verify the following generalized subgradient norm bound for any $h_i(y)g_i\in\partial \frac{1}{2}h_i^2(y)$, using that $\|g_i\|\leq M$

-Since every subgradient of $f(y)$ is a convex combination of subgradients of the individual $f_i$, the same bound holds for each subgradient of $f$.
-Then in the strongly convex case, Theorem 1.7 of~\cite{grimmer2019} ensures convergence at a rate of
+Since every subgradient of $h(y)$ is a convex combination of subgradients of the individual $h_i$, the same bound holds for each subgradient of $h$.
+Then in the strongly convex case, Theorem 1.7 of~\cite{grimmer2019} \footnote{The proof of Theorem 1.7 of~\cite{grimmer2019} gives a stronger statement which has been ultilized here.} ensures convergence for the average of the iterates at a rate of